Load in packages

 - spawn timing (),

-- the global steepness value to be used, which is taken as the mean across all regions if steepness is estimated to be regional (), and
+- the global steepness value to be used, which is taken as the mean across all regions if steepness is estimated to be regional, consistent with the definitions of global density dependence (), and

 - the recruitment proportions (apportionment) by area ().

-Baranov’s catch equation is then invoked to compute yield per recruit in each regio:
+Baranov’s catch equation is then invoked to compute regional :

 Calculations for equilibrium recruitment then follow as: